oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

 return new_pcoll
 ```

-`beam.FlatMap` is a similar transformation, but it _flattens_ the output
-`PCollection` into a single output `PCollection`.
-It is analogous to the
+`beam.FlatMap` is a similar transformation, but it _flattens_ the output `PCollection` into a single output `PCollection`.
+It is analogous to the following code (where `fn` is the transformation function):
-following code:

 ```python
 new_pcoll = []